code-n-debug/cnd-blogs/04. Uploading files in NodeJS using ExpressJS and Multer/README.md

 A **file** is a collection of data stored in one unit, identified by a filename.
-This can be image, csv, doc, pdf and more.
+This can be an image, csv, doc, pdf and more.

-Website can receive files from user through upload, and in this blog, we are going to upload files using [ExpressJS](https://expressjs.com/) and [Multer](https://www.npmjs.com/package/multer).
+Websites can receive files from user through upload, and in this blog, we are going to upload files using [ExpressJS](https://expressjs.com/) and [Multer](https://www.npmjs.com/package/multer).

 # Prerequisite